 This recipe, and more, is available on Wholesome Ireland

-If you have tried this or other tart recipes let us know what you thought of it in the comments below
+If you have tried this summer berry tart recipe let us know what you thought of it in the comments below